 Core Part-Time Faculty are defined as those who teach less than five classes per year and fulfill student advising responsibilities.
-Core part-time faculty attend faculty meetings and will be involved in faculty governance activities as assigned by the Provost.
-All other core faculty responsibilities are prorated accordingly.
+Core part-time faculty attend faculty meetings and are expected to be involved in faculty governance activities as assigned by the Provost.
+All other core faculty responsibilities are pro-rated accordingly.